 In order to simplify parsing, all POP3 servers are required to use a certain format for unique-id listings.
 A unique-id listing consists of the message-number of the message, followed by a single space and the unique-id of the message.
 No information follows the unique-id in the unique-id listing.

-The unique-id of a message is an arbitrary server-determined string, consisting of characters in the range 0x21 to 0x7E, which uniquely identifies a message within a maildrop and which persists across sessions.
+The unique-id of a message is an arbitrary server-determined string, consisting of one to 70 characters in the range 0x21 to 0x7E, which uniquely identifies a message within a maildrop and which persists across sessions.
+This persistence is required even if a session ends without entering the UPDATE state.
 The server should never reuse an unique-id in a given maildrop, for as long as the entity using the unique-id exists.